claceio/docs/content/features.md

 - SQLite is used as the metadata storage currently.
 Support for postgres and other systems is planned.
 - Support for workflow jobs, which would have a form based interface with limited customizability, but with support for triggered and scheduled execution.
 - UI interface for Clace admin operations.
 - Record replay based automatic integration test creation.
 Record all responses at the plugin boundary and use that to replay integration test scenarios.
-This is speculative currently, depending on the how the external plugin model is implemented.
 - Distributed agent model, where the Clace server does the initial routing but the actual application execution happens on remote worker nodes.
-This feature, when added, might use a different licensing model.
-This is also speculative currently.